jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
-.notes For example, there are fewer than a half million 4 character all lowercase passwords
+.notes There are fewer than a half million 4 character all lowercase passwords

 <pre style="font-size: 60px; margin-top: 10px;"><code>
 [a-z]{4}       | <b>456976</b>